Menu Close

 Symptoms of autism

-Unlike depression or PTSD, autism is not a disorder.
+Autism is not a ‘disorder’.
 As such, there is no ‘cure’ or ‘therapy’ for autism.
 However, recent studies do show that autistic people are more likely to have anxiety and suicidal thoughts.
-For instance, studies have shown that autistic people are four times more likely to experience depression in their lifetime compared to the general public.

 This has nothing to do with their autism diagnosis but because of the misunderstandings and experiences that autistic people face.
-This could range from bullying to social isolation, which often leads to mental health conditions.
-Therefore, it is important that we take active steps in supporting the autistic community and making sure they are included, respected and given the opportunities they need to thrive.
+This could range from bullying to social isolation, which often leads to mental health conditions like depression.

 How can I support the autistic community?